abinashpun/RawClusterBuilderIA/README.md

+# General Overview:
+This an sPHENIX module that implements the island algorithm (the 'IA' in 'RawClusterBuilderIA') as used by the CMS collaboration for clustering in the EMCal.
+The algorithm itself can be found in include/IslandAlgorithm.h.

-# Bugs discovered (currently fixing):
+# Bugs discovered:
-* Forgot to ensure that no double-counting of towers occurs.
+* [__FIXED__] Forgot to ensure that no double-counting of towers occurs.
 In other words, I found events containing two clusters that have one or more towers in common.

-# Initial Performance Checks:
+# Initial Performance Checks (old):
 (threshold seed energy set at 0.1 GeV).

 ## __Single Electron__: